Chart Color Schemes

 Infrastructure

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 14 projects that are expected to impact the area.
-Notable projects include the Wathaurong Dreaming Project - North Geelong Hub Redevelopment, Gateway Green Estate, Geelong Growth Area Transport Infrastructure Strategy, and Geelong Hydrogen Hub.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 14 projects that could impact the area.
+Notable ones include Wathaurong Dreaming Project - North Geelong Hub Redevelopment, Gateway Green Estate, Geelong Growth Area Transport Infrastructure Strategy, and Geelong Hydrogen Hub.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.